guoyanan1g/CS224N/README.md

 # CS224N
-the solution of Stanford's class——"NLP with deep learning",which is called CS224N
+the solution of Stanford's class——"NLP with deep learning",which is called CS224N. <br>
+And I also collect the slides into folders of every week.